De Quervain's Tenosynovitis

 - This is a relatively common condition and usually affects the dominant wrist (writing hand)

-- It can be caused by overuse or following an injury
+- It can be caused by overuse or injury

 What should I expect?